drmonkeyninja/cakephp-social-share/README.md

 SocialShareHelper::link(string $service, string $title, mixed $url = null, array $options = array())
 ```

 Returns an HTML link to share the current page for the supplied service.
-For example to create a link for Facebook:-
+For example to create a link for Facebook:
 ```php
 echo $this->SocialShare->link(
 	'facebook',